xmw/hsh-link/README.md

 hsh.link
 ========

-A minimalistic online clipboard
+A minimalistic online clipboard/pastebin.

 ## Features
-* Objects are stored as files named according the contents sha1 hash These objects are accessible via permanent links and immutable.
+* Objects are stored as files named according the contents SHA1 hash.
+  These objects are accessible via permanent links and immutable.
 * Updates result in new objects being created.
 * Human readable symlinks can be created to link to chain of objects.